KLOL: Changes in ownership

-KLOL goes Spanish
+KLOL transition to Latin

 Rumors of a KLOL format change had been heard since at least 1989.
 Some had speculated on a switch to urban oldies or Top 40 as "KISS 101".
 However, the November 10, 2004, edition of "the Walton & Johnson Show" on KLOL informed listeners that if they wanted to keep listening, they had better learn Spanish.

 On November 12, 2004, after a rerun of the "Walton & Johnson Show", KLOL segued into the "10 O'Clock Rock Block" as normal.
 Then, at 10:11 am, the station changed its format to Hurban (Spanish-language hip hop music).
 "I'm Free" by The Who would bookend the 34-year history of KLOL as a rock station.

 In the fall of 2007, KLOL redesigned the station's entire look, changing the format to a more contemporary Latin pop sound under the direction of Clear Channel's Senior VP Alfredo Alonso.
 This design was made to better compete with other Spanish-language stations on the Houston radio dial.
 The name MEGA 101 was kept, while the logo was changed.
 The website was also redesigned.
 Dayna Steele began to learn Spanish while she prepared for a career in politics.

 CBS and Entercom acquisitions

 On December 15, 2008, Clear Channel and CBS Radio announced a multi-station swap: KLOL and co-owned 96.5 KHMX would go to CBS Radio, while CBS Radio-owned stations WQSR in Baltimore, KBKS-FM in Seattle, KLTH and KXJM in Portland, Oregon, and KQJK in Sacramento, California, would go to Clear Channel.
 The sale was approved on March 31, 2009, and was consummated on April 1.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
-The merger was approved on November 9, and was consummated on the November 17.
+The merger was approved on November 9, and was consummated on November 17.

 Partnership with KTMD

 On September 25, 2018, Entercom struck a new content deal with NBCUniversal Television Group station KTMD (Telemundo Channel 47).
-The TV station will provide news, weather and other content for KLOL programming.
+The TV station would provide news, weather and other content for KLOL programming.